colevandersWands/mixiting/README.md

 ## bio

 Hello.
 I like to quietly do good work behind the scenes.
-From time to time I like to pop out and share what we're learning here in Brussels.
+From time to time I pop out to share what we're learning here in Brussels.

 I don't think of me as a developer, and often that's very helpful for teaching programming.